Yes Minister: Jim Hacker

 The Right Honourable Jim Hacker MP (Paul Eddington), eventually elevated to the House of Lords as Lord Hacker of Islington, was the editor of a newspaper called Reform before going into politics.
 He spent a good deal of time in Parliament on the Opposition benches before his party won a general election, including serving as the Shadow Secretary for Agriculture.
 In Yes Minister, he is the Minister for Administrative Affairs (a fictitious ministry of the British government) and a cabinet minister, and in Yes, Prime Minister he becomes the Prime Minister of the United Kingdom.
-Hacker received his degree from the London School of Economics (graduating with a Third), for which he is often derided by the Oxford-educated Sir Humphrey (who attended "Baillie College", a thinly-veiled reference to the real Balliol College, graduating with a First in Classics).
+Hacker received his degree from the London School of Economics (graduating with a Third), for which he is often derided by the Oxford-educated Sir Humphrey (who attended "Baillie College", a thinly veiled reference to the real Balliol College, graduating with a First in Classics).
 His early character is that of a gung-ho, but naïve, politician, bringing sweeping changes to his department.
 Before long, Hacker begins to notice that Civil Service tactics are preventing his planned changes being put into practice.
 As he learns, he becomes more sly and cynical, using some of the Civil Service ruses himself.
-While Sir Humphrey initially held all the aces, Hacker now and again plays a trump card of his own.
+While Sir Humphrey initially held all the aces, Hacker now and again plays a trump card of his own and thus scores the occasional victory over Sir Humphrey.

 Throughout Yes Minister, Hacker, at his worst, is portrayed as a publicity-seeking bungler who is incapable of making a firm decision.
 He is prone to potentially embarrassing blunders, and is a frequent target of criticism from the press and stern lectures from the Chief Whip.
 However, he is also shown to be relatively politically savvy, and he slowly becomes more aware of Sir Humphrey's real agenda.
 In Yes, Prime Minister, Hacker becomes more statesmanlike.
 He practises more grandiose speeches, dreams up his "Grand Design" and hones his diplomatic skills.
 Nearly all of these efforts land him in trouble.
 In a Radio Times interview to promote Yes, Prime Minister, Paul Eddington stated, "He's beginning to find his feet as a man of power, and he's begun to confound those who thought they'd be able to manipulate him out of hand."